 Is RFE The Same As NOID?

 An RFE is different from a NOID.
 NOID means a Notice of Intent to Deny your application.
 This is a more negative notice, signifying that the USCIS has already determined that you are not eligible for the classification you applied for.
-Though a NOID is not an official denial of your petition, it must be treated with a more urgent action as it will most likely lead to denial if you do not provide compelling evidence to salvage the decision.
-It is best to consult an immigration lawyer to help you evaluate your case and see if there is a way it could be salvaged.
+Though a NOID is not an official denial of your petition, it must be treated with more urgent action, as it will most likely lead to denial if you do not provide compelling evidence to salvage the decision.
+An RFE, on the other hand, simply means that additional information is needed to decide on your case.

 You Can Prevent Receiving an RFE